Game-theoretic statistics and safe anytime-valid inference: Discussion

 \subsection{Connections with Other Areas}

-\subsubsection{Bayesian and Evidentialist Approaches}
+\subsubsection{Bayesian and Evidentialist Approaches.}

 We already alluded to various connections between Bayesian and game-theoretic statistics (Bayes factors, Section~\ref{subsubsec:bfactor}, Jeffreys' prior, Section~\ref{sec:compositeH1}, Bayesian t-test Section~\ref{sec:ttest}).
 Even though interpretations are very different, a precise comparison would fill up an entire paper.
 We do highlight some relations in Appendix~\ref{app:bayes}, emphasizing that e-processes generalize likelihood ratios and, like these, can be interpreted as {\em evidence}.
-In the present section, we restrict ourselves to one specific simple technique to construct CSs, the {\em prior-posterior ratio martingale\/} ~\citep{waudby2020confidence,Grunwald22} so as to demonstrate how Bayesian tools can be transformed into SAVI tools.
+In the present section, we restrict ourselves to one specific simple technique to construct CSs, the {\em prior-posterior ratio martingale\/} ~\citep{waudby2020confidence,Grunwald23} so as to demonstrate how Bayesian tools can be transformed into SAVI tools.
 Suppose the data are drawn from $P_{\theta^*}$ for some unknown $\theta^*\in\Theta$ (extension to Bayesian nonparametrics is straightforward~\citep{neiswanger2021uncertainty}).
 Let $\pi_0 (\cdot)$ be a ``prior'' distribution over $\Theta$; we call this the working prior, because no assumptions are made about it.
 After seeing $X_1,X_2,\dots,X_t$, let $\pi_t(\cdot)$ be the posterior distribution obtained via Bayes' rule.
-The central observation is that $\pi_0(\theta^*)/\pi_t(\theta^*)$ is a test martingale for $P_{\theta^*}$, termed the ``prior-posterior ratio martingale'' (it is used for different purposes in Bayesian statistics, and is there known as the {\em Dickey-Savage ratio}.
-Thus, $\{\theta \in \Theta: \pi_0(\theta)/\pi_t(\theta) < 1/\alpha\}$ is a $(1-\alpha)$-CS for $\theta^*$.
-Intriguingly, quite recently it has also been suggested within the Bayesian community \cite{wagenmakers2020support,PawelLW22} to use this CS, when applied to fixed $t$, as an alternative for the Bayesian posterior credible interval; all this is further investigated in Appendix~\ref{app:bayes}.
+The central observation is that the density ratio $d\pi_0(\theta^*)/d\pi_t(\theta^*)$ is a test martingale for $P_{\theta^*}$, termed the ``prior-posterior ratio martingale'' (it is used for different purposes in Bayesian statistics, where it is called the {\em Dickey-Savage ratio}.
+Thus, $\{\theta \in \Theta: d\pi_0(\theta)/d\pi_t(\theta) < 1/\alpha\}$ is a $(1-\alpha)$-CS for $\theta^*$.
+Intriguingly, quite recently it has also been suggested within the Bayesian community \citep{wagenmakers2020support,PawelLW22} to use this CS, when applied to fixed $t$, as an alternative for the Bayesian posterior credible interval; we comment further in Appendix~\ref{app:bayes}.
+These are also closely related to Bayesian ``snug regions'' proposed\footnote{We thank an anonymous reviewer for this reference.} by~\cite{hildreth1963bayesian}.